Cindy-f/portfolio/README.md

 - Met monthly with freshmen in the honors program and provided guidance on academic course planning and general life advice.

 STEM Role Model & Outreach Ambassador: UT Women in STEM (Mar 2025 - Oct 2025)
 - Offered constructive feedback to participants in STEM summer camp Engineering Design Challenges.
 - Served as a STEM role model by leading small-group discussions and providing career guidance to 100+ summer campers.

+OOK